yingmao/CISC4615-Lab3-BaseCode/README.md

 You can run the sample code as described below,

 - C++ Sample:
-	- Compile the code: g++ node.cpp -o node
+	- Compile the code: g++ node.cpp -o node OR g++ -pthread node.cpp -o node
 	- Run the code: ./node + config file
 	- Note that you should run the code three times with three different configuration files